This content is blocked due to privacy reasons, you need to allow the use of cookies.

 2. Choose Your Words Carefully

 Words carry power.
 Avoid terms like “crazy,” as they can bring shame to those struggling with their mental health.
 Be mindful of jokes and avoid trivializing serious issues like suicide and self-harm.
+It’s crucial to diminish mental health stigma through thoughtful word choices.

 3. Talk About It